Government of New Hampshire: Counties

 New Hampshire is divided into 10 counties.
 Counties have a sheriff's department for rural law enforcement and a jail, and may have a nursing home, an extension service for farmers, social services, and other services.
 In the smaller towns and unincorporated places, the county may provide services that are usually municipal, such as health inspection of restaurants.

 The legislature of a county is the County Convention, a single chamber consisting of the "delegation" of all the state representatives elected from that county.
 The county's executive power is an elected Board of Commissioners.

 From time to time, it is proposed that county government be abolished and its functions transferred to the state or to municipalities.

 Funding

 All of the above local governments are funded primarily by a property tax.
 The government budget, as voted by the county legislature, the Board of Aldermen or City Council, or the town or school-district town meeting, is divided into the assessed value of all property in the respective region, so that each property owner pays a share based on the property value.
 Some or all of the tax is waived for certain types of property (for example, through religious, educational, and charitable exemptions) and for certain classes of taxpayer (such as the poor, elderly, and veterans).
-Large parcels will be assessed on their current use rather than their "best and highest use" if the owner cedes development rights.
+Large parcels are assessed on their current use rather than their "best and highest use" if the owner cedes development rights.
 A property owner receives a tax bill that breaks out millage rates that apply to the following: